ClearCalcs/pyCUFSM/README.md

 -   [x] Add automated validation testing of FSM calculations via pytest
 -   [x] Various efficiency and readability improvements:
     -   [x] Cythonise a few computation-heavy functions in analysis.py, including klocal(), kglocal(), and assemble()
+    -   [x] Moved computation-heavy cFSM functions to analysis.py and cythonised them
+    -   [x] Review code for places where matrices can be preallocated rather than concatenated together

 #### Complete But Untested